nexusproject/TestSvgUtil/README.md

 * SVG have a tags/attributes that will be ignored.

-> If the picture not exactly matches with original please follow these  [instructions](https://github.com/fontello/fontello/wiki/How-to-use-custom-images#importing-svg-images).<br/>
+> If image looks not as expected [convert to compound path](https://github.com/fontello/fontello/wiki/How-to-use-custom-images#importing-svg-images) in editor.<br/>
 > Ignored tags/attributes: n, n, ..

 * Broken xml or no svg tag found.